-Snow, ice and chilly weather are coming our way, and that can cause problems for people in Vancouver whose bodies are not in prime condition.
-Muscle spasms, tears and strains can be caused by fun winter sports like sledding, skating and skiing, and even using the wrong technique when shoveling snow or walking on icy sidewalks can lead to injuries and pain.
+Because our winters tend to be relatively mild, we always see an uptick in seasonal injuries when a freak snowstorm or ice storm hits.
+Muscle spasms, tears and strains can also be caused by fun winter sports like sledding, skating and skiing, and even using the wrong technique when shoveling snow or walking on icy sidewalks can lead to injuries and pain.

 Simply warming up before pursing outdoor activities can prevent many issues.
-Before you venture out in winter weather, follow these tips:
+Follow these tips from our Vancouver chiropractors before you venture outdoors this season:

 Start your workout with seven to ten minutes of light aerobic activity, like fast walking, jogging or biking.